ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

 ### Retired config keys

-**The group keys went with the classes.** Ten keys are no longer members of `ClientMonitorConfig`, split where a class had already become several, renamed where the key was a different word from the detector, and replaced where the detector behind it was, per [design rule 4](#4-one-detector-one-config-block):
+**The group keys went with the classes.** Nine keys are no longer members of `ClientMonitorConfig`, split where a class had already become several, renamed where the key was a different word from the detector, and replaced where the detector behind it was, per [design rule 4](#4-one-detector-one-config-block):